dragonfax/mastodon-terraform/README.md

 There are additional crontabs that can be setup for instance maintenance and cleanup.

+I'm sure some people will want to run their instance ona subdomain.

+We could aleviate the doubl-tap rule by using an elastic IP.

 ## Common Issues

+### DNS Name Servers

 DNS nameserver changes can take a long time to propogate.
 If you just pointed your registrars to AWS name servers, then it could take up to 2 days for other hosts on the internet to see that change.